LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-"At the University of Navarra, crises have never led us to park our projects, and now we intend to ensure that the health and economic situation does not paralyze them".
-This was stated today by the rector of the University of Navarra, Alfonso Sánchez-Tabernero, during the opening ceremony of the 2020-21 academic year.
-A unique event due to the circumstances, with a reduced capacity composed of the members of the Plenary of the Board of Governors and a representation of the highest authorities of Navarra.
+"At the University of Navarra, crises have never led us to park our projects, and even now we intend to ensure that the status health and economic crisis does not paralyze them".
+This was stated today by the President of the University of Navarra, Alfonso Sánchez-Tabernero, during the official opening of the academic year 2020-21.
+A singular event due to the circumstances, with a reduced capacity composed by the members of the plenary session of the Executive Council of the board Government and a representation of the highest authorities of Navarra.

-In this way, he announced that "the necessary steps are being taken to build a new Science Building on the Pamplona campus as soon as possible".
-This space will have two different areas: the first will house the classrooms and laboratories that will allow the faculties of Medicine, Nursing, Science, Pharmacy and Nutrition to grow; and the second, the new Science Museum, which will be dedicated to research, education and communication on nature and the environment.
-"We trust," he added, "that in this adventure we will have significant public support and the help of many institutions and companies committed to biodiversity and sustainable development.
+In this way, he announced that "the necessary steps are being taken to build, as soon as possible, a new Sciences Building" at campus in Pamplona.
+This space will have two different areas: the first will house the classrooms and laboratories that will allow the faculties of Medicine, Nursing, Science, and Pharmacy and Nutrition to grow; and in the second, the new Science Museum, which will be dedicated to research, Education and communication of nature and the environment.
+"We trust," he added, "that in this adventure we will have significant public support and the financial aid of many institutions and companies committed to biodiversity and sustainable development .

 He also referred to the "Prepara2" plan, launched by the University to offer quality face-to-face teaching, but at the same time taking into account different scenarios where online teaching can be provided for some or all students.
 "If we aim to make the University of Navarra one of the best places in the world to study, we now add a detail: "particularly in times of uncertainty," he said.

 Exemplarity of university students in the face of the pandemic